PaulTA91/WebDevCW2/readme.md

 Template used is Restoran – Free Responsive Bootstrap 5 Restaurant Website Template developed by HTML Codex and ThemeWagon.
 The template is used with permission as the links and credit remain part of the footer available on each page.

 ## Design
 The design for the application has changed since the inital design plans were constructed.
-This is due to both a lack of knowledge and the difficulty of arranging items exactly as showin in the design document.
+This is due to both a lack of knowledge and the difficulty of arranging items exactly as shown in in the design document.

 The application is fully responsive in mobile views although while the navbar expands on clicking the icon it does not retract on clicking again.
 This was a difficult issue to pinpoint and as such I ran out of time before implementing a fix.